ThatSINEWAVE/OSINT-Toolkit/README.md

 Please refer to the individual sections below for detailed information on each category and the tools/sites included.
 If you're interested in contributing to this repository, please see the "Contributing" section at the end of this README.

+## Contributing

+Your contributions to this OSINT toolkit are highly appreciated!
+If you know of any valuable tools or websites that are not listed here, please feel free to contribute by submitting a pull request.
+Here's how you can contribute:

+1. Fork this repository.
+2. Add your tool/website to the appropriate category, providing a brief description and any relevant information.
+3. Ensure your additions follow the existing format.
+4. Create a pull request and explain your changes.

+Thank you for helping to make this OSINT toolkit a valuable resource for the community!

+### Contributors

+- Thanks to [**Sanchita Chaurasia**](https://github.com/sanchitachaurasia) for the amazing work making the complete frontend overhaul, improving the site completely.

 <div align="center">

 # [Join my discord server](https://discord.gg/2nHHHBWNDw)